 Check if your control board is functioning properly.
 If you suspect your control board is defective, reference your service manual to perform a control board check.
 Replace if necessary.

-There are several factors that can lead to under-production of ice.
-Many ice production issues stem from the environment that your ice machine is located in.
+Several factors can lead to the under-production of ice.
+Many ice production issues stem from the environment your ice machine is located.

 Deep clean the machine.
-Be sure to check that the evaporator, condenser, air filter, water filter, and water valve are clean before conducting a production check.
+Verify that the evaporator, condenser, air filter, water filter, and water valve are clean before conducting a production check.
 Low ice production could be caused by buildup, so it’s important to regularly deep clean your ice machine.

 Check the room temperature.
 Maximum ice production for each machine is partially calculated based on the room temperature where the unit is located.
 If your location exceeds the suggested temperature, the machine will not be able to produce the maximum amount of ice.
 The recommended room temperature for maximum ice production is 70 degrees Fahrenheit.

 Check the water temperature.
 Check the incoming water temperature and the ambient condensing temperature of the unit.
-If the water used to make the ice is too warm, the ice will not be able to properly form.
+If the water used to make the ice is too warm, ice will not form properly.

 Long freeze cycles can also result in low or abnormal ice production.
 Here are a few steps you can take to diagnose this issue.